 Clouds of vaporized rubber at the starting line, flaming exhaust headers, and a roar like nothing you've ever heard before.
 Living legends, road warriors and fearless young guns all clashing in a packed-house showdown of high-octane power and fury.
-This is racing with all the guts of a 750 HP straight eight.
+This is racing with all the guts of a 750 HP V 8 engine.
 This is racing the way it was meant to be.
 This is what fans want.
 No complex point systems.
 No prima donnas.

 Nicknamed Smoke, Tony Stewart is an American professional stock car racing driver and current NASCAR team owner.
 He is a 4 time NASCAR Cup Series Champion – 3 times as a driver and one as an owner.
 Stewart is one of the most decorated drivers across all motorsports with racing titles in IndyCar, midget, sprint and USAC Silver Crown cars as well.
 He is the only driver in history to win a championship in both IndyCar and NASCAR.
 In 2019, Stewart was inducted into the NASCAR Hall of Fame.

 Pyne is a global business executive and founder of Bruin Sports Capital, where he serves as CEO.
 Pyne is also Non-Executive Chairman of Courtside Ventures which specializes in early stage sports, media and technology investments.
 Previously, Pyne was the President of IMG Sports and Entertainment and a Board Member.
 Prior to IMG, he was Chief Operating Officer and on the Board of NASCAR.
 Pyne attended Brown University where he played football and earned All-Ivy League and All-New England honors.